 Surrogacy may be one of the most selfless things you can do for someone, but it can also be physically and emotionally demanding.
-Therefore, it is important to fully understand how surrogacy works.
+Therefore, it is crucial to understand how surrogacy works.

-In this guide, you will find answers to the most common questions prospective surrogates have about being a surrogate mother when they begin their research.
+In this guide, you will find answers to surrogates’ most common questions about being a surrogate mother when they begin their research.
 Let’s take a deep dive!

 What Is a Surrogate?

-A surrogate is a woman who carriers a baby for a couple or an individual who is unable to have a baby on their own.
+A surrogate is a woman who carries a baby for a couple or an individual who cannot have a baby on their own.

-The person who is trying to attain parenthood with the help of a surrogate is known as an intended parent.
+The person trying to attain parenthood with the help of a surrogate is known as an intended parent.
 Intended parents are also known as prospective or commissioning parents.

 There are two types of surrogates:

-- Traditional surrogates (also called “straight surrogates” or “classic surrogates”): A traditional surrogate is, both, gestational carrier, and genetic contributor, to the baby she will carry because her eggs were used to create the embryos.
+- Traditional surrogates (also called “straight surrogates” or “classic surrogates” ): A traditional surrogate is both a gestational carrier and a genetic contributor to the baby she will carry.
+She is providing her eggs to create the embryos.

 Most surrogates in the US and Canada are gestational carriers, meaning the surrogate mother does not share genetics with the baby.

-Surrogates are great, amazing, selfless women who help people experience the gift of creating life.
+Surrogates are incredible, amazing, selfless women who help people experience the gift of creating life.

 Why Become a Surrogate?